 We caught the peacock easily!

 Once he was safe inside the pen we caught him to examine him and check he was OK.
 Straight away we noticed the ring on his leg.
 It was not one of our rings and it had a telephone number on it.
-Straight away I put the telephone number into my phone and was surprised to see one of our pervious peacock customers names come up.
+I called the number immediately, when I put the telephone number into my phone I was surprised to see one of our pervious peacock customers names come up.
 I called straight way and discovered that our customer had moved home and had re-homed the peacocks prior to moving.
 She did not have any contact details for the new owners.
 When we further examined the peacock we discovered it still had our identifying wing tag.
 It was one of our peacocks!
 How it had found its way back home is a mystery.
 The new owner that re-homed the peacock to our customers knowledge lived at least 100 miles away from the farm.

 Within a couple of hours the peacock looked at home and as if it had never left!